kushaljeet33/kushaljeet33/README.md

  Hi there 👋

-- 🔭 I’m currently working on Full Stack development.
+- 🔭 I’m currently working on FrontEnd development.
-- 🌱 I’m currently learning - Tailwind , React , Node.js , Express.js , MongoDb .
 - Languages - c , Java , Python , java-Script.
 - 📫 How to reach me: @kushaljeet396@gmail.com